-New from 2015, the MSc in Educational Leadership is a practice-based Master’s programme for aspiring school leaders and managers which contributes to the development of their knowledge and understanding, allowing them to articulate informed strategic vision, values and aims in relation to professional practice.
-The full programme encompasses three stages: Middle Leadership, Into Headship and Extended Induction.
+The MSc in Educational Leadership is a practice-based Master’s programme for aspiring school leaders and managers which contributes to the development of their knowledge and understanding, enabling them to articulate informed strategic vision, values and aims in relation to professional practice.
+The full programme encompasses three stages: Middle Leadership, Into Headship and In Headship.

-The programme has been designed and developed in partnership with SCEL and other stakeholders across the education community and will be accredited by the General Teaching Council for Scotland (GTCS).Read more about Educational Leadership (with Specialist Qualification for Headship)
+The programme has been designed and developed in partnership with SCEL and other stakeholders across the education community and is accredited by the General Teaching Council for Scotland (GTCS).Read more about Educational Leadership (with Specialist Qualification for Headship)

 This innovative course prepares you for doctoral studies in Education through taught modules and a dissertation.
 You learn the skills of research, from conception, through to design, methodology and data collection, to analysis, interpretation and dissemination.
 Active researchers teach you in an Institute at the forefront of educational research.
 You will be closely involved with the Institute’s research activity and have expert guidance while writing your dissertation.Read more about Educational Research

 Housing is fundamental to wellbeing, yet only a small proportion of staff have a professional qualification.
 Our housing courses contribute to improving housing services and systems.
 Our experienced team is committed to professional education in housing.Read more about Housing Studies